boredzo/iso-8601-date-formatter/README.txt

 Parsing
 -------

 * This method won't extract a date from just anywhere in a string, only immediately after the start of the string (or any leading whitespace).
-There are two solutions: either require that -calendarDateValue be invoked on a string that is only an ISO 8601 date, with nothing before or after (bad for parsing purposes), or find an ISO 8601 date as a substring.
+There are two solutions: either require you to invoke the parser on a string that is only an ISO 8601 date, with nothing before or after (bad for parsing purposes), or make the parser able to find an ISO 8601 date as a substring.
 I won't do the first one, and barring a patch, I probably won't do the second one either.

 * Date ranges (also specified by ISO 8601) are not supported; this method will only return one date.
 To handle ranges would require at least one more method.